1964 – 1996 (32 years)

 - Ian Gibbons (1979 – 1996)

-The Kinks (1963–1996) were an English pop-rock group that came out of the British R&B scene of the early 1960s.
+The Kinks (1963–1996; 2018-present) is an English pop-rock group that came out of the British R&B scene of the early 1960s.
 Formed in Muswell Hill, North London, by brothers Ray Davies and Dave Davies in 1964 and categorised in the United States as a "British Invasion" band, the Kinks are recognised as one of the most important and influential rock groups of the era.
 In 1990, their first year of eligibility, the original four members were inducted into the Rock & Roll Hall of Fame.
 Later, in November 2005, they were inducted into the UK Music Hall of Fame.
 Among numerous other honours, they received the Ivor Novello Award for "Outstanding Service to British Music" in 2006.
+The Kinks reunited in June 2018, with the Davies brothers and drummer Mick Avory.

 Formed in 1963 in Muswell Hill, North London, they first gained prominence on the heels of the well-received and highly influential single "You Really Got Me" (1964).
 The group originally consisted of lead singer/guitarist Ray Davies, his brother lead guitarist Dave Davies, drummer Mick Avory, and bassist Peter Quaife.
 Quaife left (twice) in the late 1960s, and Avory finally left in 1984 as the result of a long-running dispute with Dave Davies, leaving only the Davies brothers as the core of the original group.